 Step 5

 Now, the fun part.
-Put the cakes on a rack, wait for 2 minutes, then put a plate over top, flip carefully using an oven mitt, and pull the ramekin off.
+Put the cakes on a rack, wait for 2 minutes, put a small plate over top of each ramekin, flip carefully using an oven mitt, and pull the ramekin off.
 Be careful – they are VERY hot!

 Molten Chocolate Cakes for Two - katiebirdbakes.com